Zero COVID Cases Reported Outside Quarantine for 2nd Day in Row

-Of the 23 new local cases reported today, all 23 tested positive during central quarantine, while 0 tested positive while being screened as a part of risk groups.
+Of the 12 new local cases reported today, 12 tested positive during central quarantine, while 0 tested positive while being screened as a part of risk groups.

 That makes a total of 0 cases reported outside of central quarantine for the second day in a row.

-The city had previously enjoyed a five-day run of 0 cases outside of central quarantine up until Thursday, May 19, before 3 were reported in Qingpu District on Friday, May 20.
+The city had previously recorded a four-day run of 0 cases outside of central quarantine up until Tuesday, May 24, before 1 was reported in Jiading District on Wednesday, May 25.

-Three deaths were reported in Shanghai today.
-The death toll in the current outbreak is 584, with all reported to have had underlying diseases.
+One death was reported in Shanghai today.
+The death toll in the current outbreak is 587, with all reported to have had underlying diseases.

 The numbers come as Shanghai begins easing restrictions, and targets getting back to 'normal life' from June 1.